-Specific valuation methods include the following:
+The Company's specific valuation methods include the following:

-Cash, accounts receivable, short-term borrowings, and accounts payable carrying amounts approximated the fair value because of the short-term maturity of the instruments.
+Cash, accounts receivable, short-term borrowings, and accounts payable carrying amounts approximated the fair value due to the short-term maturity of the instruments.

 Pension and other postretirement benefit plan assets are measured at either net asset value or level 1 depending on the investment.